cert-manager/cert-manager/docs/tasks/upgrading/upgrading-0.10-0.11.rst

    $ diff ingress.yaml ingress-migrated.yaml

    # Finally, once the new ingress resources have been reviewed, apply the manifests
-   $ kubectl apply -f ingress-migrated --kubeconfig /path/to/my/kubeconfig.yaml
+   $ kubectl apply -f ingress-migrated.yaml --kubeconfig /path/to/my/kubeconfig.yaml

 You should make sure to update _all_ Ingress resources to ensure that your certificates continue to be kept up to date.